herzbube/libsgfcplusplus/doc/SgfNotes.md

 - When the library client specifies the argument `SgfcArgumentType::ExpandCompressedPointLists`, libsgfc++ automatially expands compressed point lists, and leaves already expanded point lists alone so they remain expanded.

 When libsgfc++ expands a compressed point list it normalizes the resulting expanded point list.
 When libsgfc++ compresses an expanded point list it does so in the most efficient way.
 This means that in roundtrip processing, when SGF content is first read and then written, it is impossible to preserve the original format in all cases.

+**Important:** Since Go does not have a distinguishable set of game pieces (all stones look and behave the same) the SGF standard allows the Stone value type to be the same as the Point value type.
+As a consequence properties that have a "stone list" value type (e.g. "AB") also support point list compression, and all of the above is also valid for "stone list" properties.
+The only difference is that when `ISgfcDocumentReader` reads SGF content the resulting object tree contains `ISgfcStonePropertyValue` objects.

 #### The "KI" and "KM" properties